awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 `userid_*`

-For the current limit on the number of cookie names that you can whitelist for each cache behavior or to request a higher limit, see [Quotas on Whitelisted Cookies \(Web Distributions Only\)](cloudfront-limits.md#limits-whitelisted-cookies)\.
+For the current maximum number of cookie names that you can whitelist for each cache behavior, or to request a higher quota \(formerly known as limit\), see [Quotas on Whitelisted Cookies \(Web Distributions Only\)](cloudfront-limits.md#limits-whitelisted-cookies)\.

 ### Query String Forwarding and Caching<a name="DownloadDistValuesQueryString"></a>